pingdotgg/uploadthing/.changeset/twenty-rings-unite.md

 feat: add support to specify route endpoint that supports "Go to Definition"

-All places that accepts the `endpoint` argument now additionally accepts a function that gets a route registry as input and returns the endpoint to use.
+All places that accept the `endpoint` argument now additionally accept a function that gets a route registry as input and returns the endpoint to use.
 This allows for "Go to Definition" to go to the backend route definition directly from the component.

 ### Examples